moovatom/moovatom-api-ruby-library/README.md

 me.encode
 ```

-An encode request will POST the username, userkey, content_type, title, blurb, sourcefile and callbackurl instance variables from your MoovEngine object using the `build_request()` and `send_request()` methods.
+An encode request will POST the username, userkey, content_type, title, blurb, sourcefile and callbackurl instance variables from your MoovEngine object using the `send_request()` method.
 The body of the Moovatom response will contain the uuid assigned by Moovatom's servers to this new video as well as a message stating your job was started successfully:

 *Encode Started Response:*